Technosorcery/silver-telegram/docs/PRD.md

 - Can review and reject suggestions
 - Can modify suggested workflows before deploying

-**Transparency**: This isn’t magic “learning”—it’s an explicit workflow operating on conversation data.
+**Transparency**: This isn't magic "learning".
+It's an explicit workflow operating on conversation data.
 User can inspect it, adjust the thresholds, or turn it off.

 -----